-SOBAH: A brew from the bush that’s challenging Australia’s drinking culture
+SOBAH: A bush-made brew that’s challenging Australia’s drinking culture

 SOBAH is a non-alcoholic craft beer brewed with ‘bush tucker’ which is food native to Australia and used by Indigenous Australians; the Aboriginal and Torres Strait Islander peoples.